LukeHeuser/notes/SpringBoot.md

 # How to Wire Spring to Create and Manage Spring Beans

 Firstly, we will use the annotation `@Configuration`, on our class that contains the `Spring Context`.
-Typically, the Spring `Application Context` which is an `IOC (Inversion of Control) Container`.
+Typically, the Spring `ApplicationContext`, which is an `IoC (Inversion of Control) Container`.